 Nightlife in Cusco

 Cusco is a bar crawler’s Peruvian holiday paradise, apart from when it’s freezing cold at night — which just makes you stay in the bar for longer.

 Paddy’s Irish Bar and Norton Rat’s Tavern are two of the most famous and most established bars, both located on the Plaza de Armas.
 Paddy’s is the more charming of the two, but Norton Rat’s is cheaper, more spacious and, from my experience, has a better mix of locals and tourists.

-For craft beer, go to Cholos Tap Room or take a short cab ride to Zenith Brewery.
+For craft beer (and maybe some cider), go to Cholos Tap Room, Nuevo Mundo Draft Bar or take a short cab ride to Zenith Brewery.
 For shots of all shapes and sizes — including in a tea pot and lined up on a ski — you can’t beat La Chupiteria Shot Bar.
 A totally non-touristy place I like to go is Té Macho II, which specializes in jugs of té macho, a traditional mix of black tea, cinnamon, cloves, sugar, lime juice and pisco brandy — perfect for a cold night.